-What you will notice when moving to Canada is that you are in a progressive and well-developed country.
+What you will notice when moving to Canada with your family is that you are in a progressive and well-developed country.
 Even though ice hockey and Mounties garner a great deal of attention, the resilient economy, wide open spaces and social programmes make Canada notable.

-Especially larger cities such as Victoria and Toronto reflect a strong British heritage.
+Especially larger cities such as Victoria, Montreal and Toronto reflect a strong British heritage.
 Whereas the United States prides itself on its diversity of cultures, Canada prefers to have these cultures integrate fully into society as a cultural mosaic.

-The Canadian lifestyle has a great deal of other factors to consider, that you can read more about those in our constantly expanding library of articles.
+The Canadian lifestyle has a great deal of other factors to consider, like moving to Canada with children.